Sharang-747/Dataset-Visualization/STEPS.md

 # **A project using AWS Services Amazon S3 and Quicksight**

 In this project, you'll learn how to create visualizations from a large dataset using Amazon S3 and Amazon Quicksight.
-We'll be working with a dataset of Top 50 best selling books best-selling products on Amazon.com.
+We'll be working with a dataset of Top 50 best selling on Amazon.com.

 ### **Step #1: Download the Dataset**
 - Navigate to [Dataset Visualization using AWS S3-Quicksight](https://github.com/Sharang-747/Dataset-Visualization) to download the "Amazon Bestseller Dataset" CSV file and the "manifest.json" file.